09.00 hrs Arrival of the participants

 13.00 hrs Luncheon

-14.00 hrs Other forms of protocol, by Bengt-Arne Hulleman (Head Protocol, Events and Visits Unit of the International Criminal Court)
+14.00 hrs Other forms of protocol, by Bengt-Arne Hulleman (former Head of Protocol of the International Criminal Court)

 - Gift giving.

 - Forms of address.

 15.00 hrs Formal dining, by William Hanson (U.K.’s leading etiquette expert)